finanzcheck/AOM/README.md

 Placements are shortened when the length of the entire JSON is more than 1,024 characters.

+#### Importing & merging

+For importing and merging you must activate AdWords and provide API credentials within this plugin's settings.
+For now, you must [create a refresh token](https://developers.google.com/adwords/api/docs/guides/oauth_playground) on your own.

+AdWords data can is being (re)imported for the last 3 days (as old data might change).
+You can (re)import data manually
+by executing `./console aom:import --platform=AdWords --startDate=2015-12-20 --endDate=2015-12-20`.

 ### Microsoft Bing Ads

+#### Tracking params

 We use [URL tracking](http://help.bingads.microsoft.com/apex/index/3/en-us/51091) to obtain the required data.
 The following params are supported: